Attendance & Absences

 Regular consultation between home and school is a feature at Bawdsey School and certainly benefits all children.

 The head and class teachers are very happy to talk on an informal basis most days.
 However, if something may take a while to discuss fully, or if the teacher may need to prepare relevant information, please make an appointment in advance.
 These can be arranged at any time that is mutually convenient, the school also provides phone slot appointments with all class teachers in the opposite half-term to the consultation evenings for parents/ carers.
-The head or class teacher may also at times invite parents to the school to discuss their child's progress.
-Formal Consultation Evenings are held in the autumn and summer terms for parents to discuss with teachers any issues arising from their child's School Report or other aspects of school life.
-Each child has a full Annual School Report in July with a half-yearly summary report in February.
+The head or class teacher may also at times invite parents/ carers to the school to discuss their child's progress.
+Formal Consultation Evenings are held in the autumn, spring and summer terms for parents/ carers to discuss with teachers any issues arising from their child's School Report or other aspects of school life.
+Each child has a full Annual School Report in July with a two smaller summary reports in the other two terms.

-Each term class teachers write to parents outlining the work of the term so that parents are informed of what their child is doing in school and can develop this through links at home.
+Each term class teachers write to parents/ carers outlining the work of the term so that parents are informed of what their child is doing in school and can develop this through links at home.
 See the 'Visit our classes' page on the website for past copies.

-It is the responsibility of the parents to inform the School of any changes of address or telephone numbers used for emergency contact.
+It is the responsibility of the parents/ carers to inform the School of any changes of address or telephone numbers used for emergency contact.
 The school requires a minimum of two phone contacts for each child in case of emergency,

 Equality Information and Objectives

 Suspension and Permanent Exclusion Policy